Is a dog the right pet for you?

 Pure breeds can be quite expensive and often more susceptible to genetic conditions.
 However, because their ancestry is known, it is much easier to predict their size and temperament.
 They are also more suitable as show dogs.

 The benefits of adopting

-Every year, up to 250,000 cats and dogs are euthenised in Australia.
+Every year, hundreds of thousands of cats and dogs are euthanised in our country.
 By adopting a dog, you will almost certainly be saving a life.
 A common misconception is that animals in shelters are badly behaved and have histories of abuse.
 While this is true of some dogs, many end up in shelters due to changes in their owner’s circumstances, such as divorce, relocation or aging owners.
 The truth is that shelters house plenty of healthy and well-behaved dogs that will make loyal and loving companions.

 Buying from Breeders and Pet Shops